Michael Richards: Early life

 Richards was born in Culver City, California, to a Catholic family.
-He is the son of Phyllis (née Nardozzi), a medical records librarian of Italian descent, and William Richards, an electrical engineer of Scottish and English descent.
-His father died in a car crash when Michael was two and his mother never remarried.
+He is the son of Phyllis (née Nardozzi), a medical records librarian.
+As a child, Richards was told his father was William Richards, an electrical engineer, who died in a car crash when Michael was two.
+He later learned his mother's pregnancy was the result of a sexual assault and that she considered abortion and adoption before deciding to raise him as a single mother.
+Richards was also raised by a grandmother who suffered from schizophrenia.

 Richards graduated from Thousand Oaks High School.
-In 1968, he appeared as a contestant on The Dating Game, but was not chosen for the date.
+In 1968, he appeared as a contestant on The Dating Game but was not chosen for a date.
 He was drafted into the United States Army in 1970.
-He trained as a medic and was stationed in West Germany where he was a member of a theatrical group called The Training Road Show.
+He trained as a medic and was stationed in West Germany, where he was a member of a theatrical group called The Training Road Show.
 He became interested in performing after taking a theatrical class in seventh grade.

-After being honorably discharged, he used the benefits of the G.I.
-Bill to enroll in the California Institute of the Arts, and received a BA degree in drama from The Evergreen State College in 1975.
+After being honorably discharged, Richards used the benefits of the G.I.
+Bill to enroll in the California Institute of the Arts and earned a Bachelor of Arts in drama from the Evergreen State College in 1975.
 He also had a short-lived improv act with Ed Begley Jr. During this period, he enrolled at Los Angeles Valley College and continued to appear in student productions.

 Career

+1979–1989: Early career

 Richards got his big TV break in 1979, appearing in Billy Crystal's first cable TV special.
 In 1980, he began as one of the cast members on ABC's Fridays television show, where Larry David was a fellow cast member and writer.
-It included a famous instance where Andy Kaufman refused to deliver his scripted lines, leading Richards to bring the cue cards on screen to Kaufman, causing him to throw his drink into Richards's face before a small riot ensued (Richards later claimed he was in on the joke).
-The film Man on the Moon featured a re-enactment of the Andy Kaufman incident where Richards was portrayed by actor Norm Macdonald (although he is never referred to by name, so he could be seen as a composite character taking the place of Richards).
+It included a famous instance in which Andy Kaufman refused to deliver his scripted lines, leading Richards to bring the cue cards on screen to Kaufman, who responded by throwing his drink into Richards's face, causing a small riot (Richards later claimed he was in on the joke).
+The film Man on the Moon featured a re-enactment of the Andy Kaufman incident where Richards was portrayed by actor Norm Macdonald.

+In 1981, he appeared in the It's a Living episode "Desperate Hours".
 In 1986, Richards had a minor role in the cult satirical TV miniseries Fresno, playing one of a pair of inept criminal henchmen.
+That same year he auditioned to play Al Bundy in the TV series Married... with Children, but he was passed over for Ed O'Neill.
 In 1989, Richards had a supporting role in "Weird Al" Yankovic's comedy film UHF as janitor Stanley Spadowski.
 On television, he appeared in Miami Vice as an unscrupulous bookie; in St. Elsewhere as a television producer making a documentary about Dr. Mark Craig; in Cheers as a character trying to collect on an old bet with Sam Malone; and made several guest appearances with Jay Leno as an accident-prone fitness expert.

-According to an interview with executive producer David Hoberman, ABC first conceived the series Monk as a procedural police comedy with an Inspector Clouseau-like character suffering from obsessive-compulsive disorder.
-Hoberman said ABC wanted Richards to play Adrian Monk, but he turned it down.